X

 Javier Zayas Photography/Getty Images

-No matter how easy the Linux desktop has become to use, there's still one thing you need to handle first: Installing the OS.
 Keep in mind that modern Linux installers are very easy.
-With a few quick clicks, you're on your way to having Linux installed and ready to go.
-In fact, if you can install a piece of software, you can install Linux.
+With a few quick clicks, you're on your way to installing Linux and being ready.
+If you can install a piece of software, you can install Linux.

 Also: blendOS is the Swiss army knife of Linux distros but it's not for everyone

-But before you click your way toward open-source fun, you have to create a bootable USB drive that makes it possible to install the OS on your computer.
+The gateway to that open-source world is a bootable USB drive that allows you to install the OS on your computer.

-Don't worry, even that is simple.
+Don't worry, even that step is simple.
 Let me show you how.

 How to create your bootable USB drive